Hey friend 🥰

-Psssst: Can't wait to learn about Hawai'i after listening to this episode?
-Don't not where to start?
+Psssst: Can't wait to learn about Hawai'i after reading this article?
+Don't know where to start?
 Start with the two online travel courses about Hawai'i at EarthyUniversity.

 Check out at least 1 of the organizations Shestin recommends:

 Kōkua Hawai'i Foundation: https://www.kokuahawaiifoundation.org/